YuxingLiu/CarND-Vehicle-Detection/README.md

 1. Smaller `C` values for linear SVM classifier to prevent overfitting and to improve generalization.
 2. Hard negative mining.
 3. Confidence scores instead of labels in each window search.
-4. Accumulated heat-map over several frames with relatively high threshold value.
+4. Multi-frame accumulated heat-map with relatively high threshold.

 One effective way to further improve the performance of the classifier is to augment the training data by using the [Udacity dataset](https://github.com/udacity/self-driving-car/tree/master/annotations).
 It is also possible to use convolutional neural network to avoid manual feature selection.